-- 1 Select an object. - 2 In the toolbox, click the Object Transparency tool - 3 On the property bar, click the Bitmap pattern transparency button - 4 Open the Transparency picker, and double-click a thumbnail.
+- 1 Select an object. - In the toolbox, click the Object Transparency tool

+Open the Transparency picker, and double-click a thumbnail.

-For information about how to find transparencies in the Transparency picker, see "To find, filter, and sort fills and transparencies" on page 238.
+For information about how to find transparencies in the Transparency picker, see "To find, filter, and sort fills and transparencies" on page 250.